nasa/cFS/README.md

     BSP=pc-linux

 Now just type *make* from the build directory and it should build the OSAL core files, tests, and sample applications for you.The binary for each application is its own directory ( i.e. build/examples/tasking-example/tasking-example.bin ) You can switch to that directory and run it.
 You can also debug it using GDB.

+NOTE: Running on linux may require root privledges or adjusting the posix message queue maximum sizes.

 The Embedded targets take a little more work to run, because they must be cross compiled and booted on the board.
 By copying a target, you should be able to come up with a new target.